The Chiang Mai Loy Krathong Festival

 Styrofoam is a sort of very light, floatable plastic that was invented in the 1940s.
 In Thailand, people use styrofoam boxes to package food and styrofoam cups.
 Some time in the past people started to use styrofoam as an easy substitute for the slice of the trunk of the banana plant.

 You can’t recycle styrofoam, which apparently takes 500 years to decompose.
 Hundreds of thousands of styrofoam krathongs started to block waterways or became an eyesore so authorities decided to ban the use of styrofoam.
 People then went back to the old ways using the banana trunk slices.

-Problems with the release of Sky Lanterns
+The ban on the release of Sky Lanterns in 2022

 Overcrowding on the Nawarat Bridge

 Most tourists flock to the Ping River between the Nakornping Bridge and the Iron Bridge to observe and release sky lanterns.
 In 2019 I witnessed large crowds of people on and around the Nawarat Bridge.
 It was a scary situation with people jam-packed trying to cross the bridge while others were releasing sky lanterns with open fire.
 The police didn’t seem to be in control of the situation.
 It took me 20 minutes to cross the bridge from one side to another.
 I imagined that this was a possible scenario for a stampede, a very unpleasant experience indeed.